michael-kitchin/CarND-Traffic-Sign-Classifier-Project/README.md

 _The top five softmax probabilities of the predictions on the captured images are outputted.
 The submission discusses how certain or uncertain the model is of its predictions._

-the top five softmax preditiction probabilities were evaluated, printed, and plotted on logarithmic scales for verification.
+The top five softmax preditiction probabilities were evaluated, printed, and plotted on logarithmic scales for reference and verification.

-In general, the devloped model was drastically more certain of its best choice than nearest alternatives, with 1st-to-2nd choice multiples routinely greater than 10^2^.
+In general, the devloped model was drastically more certain of its best choice than nearest alternatives, with 1st-to-2nd choice multiples routinely greater than 10e2.

 ![Softmax Plot Example #1](./media/softmax-plot-example-1.png)
 ![Softmax Plot Example #2](./media/softmax-plot-example-2.png)